-You may think that your sex life is just fine, but 'just fine’ isn’t going to cut it forever, is it?
+You may think that your sex life is just fine, but just fine’ isn’t going to cut it forever, is it?
 Some partners may have a terrible sex life but will hide that fact away from their partner as a way to spare their feelings.
-This will continue until the sex seems to disappear altogether until one of the partners makes their feelings known, or until these issues spread out into other areas of your life.
-A poor sex life can have a serious impact on a relationship and is often one of the biggest reasons that couples fight.
+This will continue until the sex seems to disappear altogether until one of the partners makes their feelings known or until these issues spread out into other areas of your life.
+Poor sex life can have a serious impact on a relationship and is often one of the biggest reasons couples fight.

 You and your partner need to be open and honest with each other about what you want and expect in the bedroom.
-If your needs weren’t being satisfied in other areas of the relationship, would you be quick to withhold that information?
-Honesty and openness are expected, and neither you nor your partner should judge the other for what they may want or how they are feeling about your current sexual sessions.
-It is important to talk about this and to discuss it in-depth to ensure that each partner’s needs are being met.
+If your needs weren’t satisfied in other areas of the relationship, would you be quick to withhold that information?
+Honesty and openness are expected, and neither you nor your partner should judge the other for what they may want or how they feel about your current sexual sessions.
+It is important to discuss this and discuss it in-depth to ensure that each partner’s needs are met.
 This includes things like how frequently you’re going to have sex and how it happens.
 By being open and honest, you can build your sexual relationship and keep it the way you want.

 When we first get into a relationship with someone, we are completely involved with that person, and we give them as much attention and appreciation when we have the opportunity.
-However, over time, this amount of appreciation and attention can wane, leaving your partner feeling as though they are not cared for or appreciated anymore.
+However, this amount of appreciation and attention can wane over time, leaving your partner feeling as though they are not cared for or appreciated anymore.
 While this is rarely the case, this feeling can cause issues between you and your partner and make it more difficult to get along with your significant other.

-While other aspects of your life will require an immense amount of time and energy, your loved one is a priority, and it is important that you treat them as such.
+While other aspects of your life will require an immense amount of time and energy, your loved one is a priority, and you must treat them as such.
 Take some time to ask them what things they miss that you used to do?
 What makes them feel loved?
 How could you better connect during the week?
-Once you have a better idea of what they’re looking for, figure out a way you can schedule those small things into your day, and make an effort to follow through on them.
+Once you have a better idea of what they’re looking for, figure out how you can schedule those small things into your day and make an effort to follow through on them.
 You don’t want to make your partner feel as though they do not matter anymore, and the smallest things can make a big difference.

-Proper communication is vital to a healthy relationship and, for most couples some issues come up along the way that hinders this ability to communicate.
-When a couple can’t communicate their feelings or one or both individuals involved in the relationship are simply not capable of listening and resolving issues, the conflicts continue to build, and the issues grows larger and larger until it seems insurmountable.
+Proper communication is vital to a healthy relationship and, for most couples, some issues come up along the way that hinders this ability to communicate.
+When a couple can’t communicate their feelings or both individuals involved in the relationship cannot listen and resolve issues, the conflicts continue to build.
+The issues grow larger and larger until it seems insurmountable.
 After a while, couples may believe that the only viable solution is to separate due to the seriously problematic relationship.

-Learning how to communicate can be difficult, especially if a couple has gotten into the habit of fighting and has a lot of resentment that makes it harder for them to change their ways.
+Learning how to communicate can be difficult, especially if a couple has gotten into the habit of fighting and has a lot of resentment, making it harder for them to change their ways.
 However, there is hope, and there are more than enough tools and resources out there that can help you to better communicate with your significant other.
-If there is a will, there is a way, and this applies to learn how to communicate.
+If there is a will, there is a way, which applies to learning how to communicate.

 You and your partner will most likely share quite a few similarities that initially brought you together, but this doesn’t mean that you aren’t different people as well.
-While striking similarities can present their group of issues, major differences in morals and values can create friction between couples when it comes to leading a certain lifestyle or raising children.
-For example, if one individual has a religion that is very different from their partner’s, this could make it difficult to do certain things together.
+While striking similarities can present their group of issues, major differences in morals and values can create friction between couples leading a certain lifestyle or raising children.
+For example, if one individual has a very different religion from their partner’s, it isn’t easy to do certain things together.

 In a relationship, you can’t expect one partner to completely abandon their values, morals, and beliefs in exchange for your own.
 You have to be respectful of your partner’s beliefs as you would expect them to do for you.
-Instead of fighting against them or allowing the situation to create a conflict, determine how you can compromise and meet in the middle or trade off every once in a while so that each partner is satisfied.
+Instead of fighting against them or allowing the situation to create a conflict, determine how you can compromise and meet in the middle or trade-off every once in a while to satisfy each partner.
 It may be hard, but a compromise can be met if you search hard enough and truly think about potential solutions.

 The Issue: Too Much Stress

-Let’s face it: adult life is hard and juggling the number of things that we have to do in our daily life can create tension in everything we do.
-When you are extremely stressed, and when your partner either becomes the outlet of this stress or is very stressed as well, it is likely that tempers are much shorter and you have less patience than you normally would.
+Let’s face it: adult life is hard, and juggling the number of things we have to do in our daily lives can create tension in everything we do.
+When you are extremely stressed, and when your partner either becomes the outlet of this stress or is very stressed, it is likely that tempers are much shorter and have less patience than you normally would.
 If you allow your emotions to dictate your actions, this stress can quickly turn into expressions of anger, which create unnecessary conflict and leave you and your partner fighting more than usual.